 So, I researched and studied.
 And it appeared that there was an overwhelming fear surrounding the referral of cancer patients for exercise – and this was from all levels.
 First of all, it was pretty clear to me why patients would be afraid of exercise.
 I can hear the words “What????
 You expect me to get on that treadmill, walk around the block, stretch and bend while I’m in the fight for my life???”
 But doctors were afraid too – what would happen if they sent their patients out into the world of exercise?
 This was a big unknown.
 Therapists had a healthy dose of fear when it came to treating cancer patients.
 What was the proper program for a cancer patient?
 What could they do and what shouldn’t they do?

-As I continued to research I discovered The Rocky Mountain Cancer Research Institute (RMCRI) and the amazing work being completed by Carole Schneider.
+As I continued to diligently research (something I love to do), I discovered The Rocky Mountain Cancer Research Institute (RMCRI) and the amazing work being completed by Carole Schneider.
 Her co-authored book, Exercise and Cancer Recovery was a fundamental pillar in the development of WELLFIT.
 As I continued on my learning quest, I visited Roanne Segal’s cancer exercise centre at the Ottawa Hospital.
-I toured the rehab facility with one of her Kinesiologists as we compared our programming and discussed how to bring exercise to the forefront as a treatment for cancer patients.
+I toured the rehab facility with one of the Kinesiologists and we compared our programming and discussed how to bring exercise to the forefront as a treatment for cancer patients.

-My research has never stopped.
+My learning in this area has never stopped.
 There are always new and exciting developments on the horizon.
 But one thing I know for sure.
 Exercise is an amazing therapy for cancer patients.
 There’s a lot to know and always more to learn – but this unique specialty is my passion.